How Sleep Affects Athletic Performance: The Science Behind Rest

 -

-Young Athletes (under 18 years old): They typically need 9-10 hours of sleep each night due to the additional growth and recovery requirements.
+Young Athletes (under 18 years old): 9-10 hours of sleep per night is essential for growth and recovery.

 Tips for Improving Sleep Quality